Burgenland in Summer

 The wine specialty from Southern Burgenland

-Pale pink, cherry red or light yellow: the Uhudler comes in various colours, is part of the identity and culinary tradition of Southern Burgenland, and is cultivated across 300 hectares.
+Pale pink, cherry red or light yellow: The Uhudler comes in various colours, is part of the identity and culinary tradition of Southern Burgenland, and is cultivated across 300 hectares.
 Its bouquet carries aromas of wild berries, raspberries, strawberries, and a hint of "foxton".

 This fruit wine originates from American grapes (Concord, Delaware, Elvira, Ripatella), is highly resistant to pests and fungal diseases, and is produced as a pure natural product.
 Uhudler reaches its optimal drinking maturity after 2 to 10 years, with an alcohol content of 10 to 12 percent by volume.